Wknd@stv: History

+Production

 The links were produced in the 16:9 widescreen format.
 Some of the insert programming was only available in the older 4:3 format; this is cropped to be screened in the compromise 14:9 format with coloured bars at the sides of the screen to make up the difference.
 Shows made in 16:9 are not cropped.

 The method by which the programme links were produced and broadcast – a string of programmes interlaced with 'recorded-as-live' links, clips, skits and short features – is similar to that employed by Channel 4's T4 strand.

+Weans' World

 In 2015, STV city channels STV Glasgow and STV Edinburgh began a new children's strand, "Weans' World", which re-broadcast most of the programmes shown as part of wknd@stv.
 The new strand doesn't feature presenters – shows are introduced by the continuity announcer, in line with all other programmes on the channels.
 With the merger of the STV City channels into the singular STV2 in 2017 and subsequent closure one year later, this new strand has ceased.